truecharts/website/docs/manual/guides/add-ingress.md

 ## Requirements

 - Make sure your storage-pool is created and working
-- Make sure you selected your storage-pool when you first opened the "Apps" interface, if not please refer to quick-start guide `01 - First time Apps setup`
+- Make sure you selected your storage-pool when you first opened the "Apps" interface, if not please refer to [Adding TrueCharts to SCALE](/manual/guides/Adding-TrueCharts/)
 - Make sure you have a working internet connection and can reach github and truecharts.org from the host system.
-- Make sure you already added the TrueCharts catalog from guide 02
+- Make sure you already added the TrueCharts catalog from [Adding TrueCharts to SCALE](/manual/guides/Adding-TrueCharts/)
 - Make sure your App is installed and, preferably, working
-- Make sure you added your certificates in guide 07
+- Make sure you added your certificates in [Adding Lets-Encrypt Certificates](/manual/guides/adding-letsencrypt/)
-- Make sure you've setup traefik in guide 08
+- Make sure you've setup traefik in [Installing Traefik](/charts/enterprise/traefik/how-to/)

 ## Video Guide